assen-totin/cdn/README.md

 ### Upload

 Set the SQL INSERT query to run in the configuration option `cdn_sql_insert`.
-It must have eight placeholders which will be filled with the following values in the given order: `auth_value`, `file`, `filename`, `length`, `content_type`, `content_disposition`, `upload_date`, `etag`.
+It may have up to eight placeholders which will be filled with the following values in the given order: `auth_value`, `file`, `filename`, `length`, `content_type`, `content_disposition`, `upload_date`, `etag`.
 All these placeholders should be `'%s'` (for strings) except for the fourth and seventh which should be `%u` (because they are integers); don't forget the single quotes around the string placeholder.
 If the authorisation value is not found in the request, it will be substituted by an empty string.

 NB: for complex queries, create a stored procedure and use stanza like `CALL my_procedure('%s', '%s', '%s', %u, '%s', '%s', %u, '%s')`.